caay2000/hexagonal-invoice-kata/README-old.md

 ## How?

-### Rules

-There are only two never-breaking rules in hexagonal architecture:
+There are only three important rules in hexagonal architecture:

-1. You need at least 3 layers of abstraction
+- 1 You need at least 3 layers of abstraction
-2. You must always go from outer layers to inner layers, never the other side around.

-### Components

-More information to come :soon:
+- 2 You can never trespass more than one layer at a time
+- 3 You can never go from an inner layer to an outer layer

+That's something that will never change in any hexagonal architecture.
+TODO

+It's impossible to explain a complex concept like this one without a drawing.
+I tried to create a really simple one, with the minimum lines and concepts to explain just the basics.

 ![Hexagonal Diagram](kata-readme/hexagonal.png)

+TODO

+### Components (TODO)

+- Domain Model
+- Ports
+- Adapters

 ## Kata

-You need gradle and kotlin for this kata.
-Some files needed by the kata are compiled with java 8, so you'll need also any JDK 8+
+You need maven and kotlin for this kata.
+It has been compiled with jvm 1.6, so it should be compatible with any version 1.6+.

-To compile the whole project, just execute 'gradle clean build' from terminal, or import the project with intellij and let the magic happen! :sparkles:
+To compile the whole project, just execute 'mvn clean install' from terminal, or compile the project with intellij.

 ### 1. Introduction

-<ins>Description</ins>: Your new job starts today in a very famous media group :relaxed:.
-You have been told that you are hired to improve their current application that provides invoice data to their customers.
-The last intern created a simple application that accomplishes what they want nowadays, but you'll need to add new features to it quite soon, so it's better to start taking a look at it.
+Your new job starts today in a very famous media group.
+You have been told that they want a new application to provide data to a new platform they are starting to develop.
+They will need account, product and invoice information, and the last intern created a simple application that accomplishes what they want nowadays.
+Anyway, you have been told, that you will need to add new features to it quite soon, so it's better to start taking a look at it.

-- Open the hexagonal-invoice-kata module and investigate it!
+#### 1.1 Open the `hexagonal-kata-kotlin-application` module
-- Familiarize with the current code structure
-- Check green tests :white_check_mark:

-<ins>Summary</ins>: As you can see the current application has:

-- `Application.kt` It's the application configuration, where all the Dependency Injection magic happens.
-It uses `ktor`
-- `InvoiceController.kt` It's the controller that calls your current `InvoiceService` and returns a json response
-- `InvoiceService.kt` It's where the business logic happens.
-Nowadays, it just calls all the `external-services` were we retrieve data, and created the `Invoice` object
-- `external-services` dependency.
-There are 3 different dependencies, `AccountClient`, `ProductClient` and `ProductRepository`, where you are currently retrieving data from.
+TODO

+You will see a simple Ktor application (Ktor & Koin are not relevant to the kata itself) with 3 REST endpoints: `getAccountByAccountId`
+, `getProductsByAccountId` and `getInvoiceByAccountId`.
+These endpoints call an `InvoiceService`, and this class is the one that retrieves account and product information from the company currently services.

+#### 1.2 Execute `AccountControllerTest` to check that everything works

+There is an `AccountControllerTest` class that checks that everything works as expected.
+You can execute it to see that everything is green, working and fantastic.
+Take a look at the rest of the application and be sure that you understand every bit of it before continuing.

 ### 2. Non-Hexagonal Solution